Category Archives: Developing Faith

 • “No longer do I call you servants, for the servant does not know what his master is doing; but I have called you friends, for all that I have heard from my Father I have made known to you.”

 A friend of God is a trusted confidant.
-Jesus shared with the disciples what the Father had said to him.
+Jesus confided to the disciples what the Father had said to Him.
 Jesus shared trusted truths and mysteries of God with them.
 He revealed the heart of God to them.
 (See John 17:8,17,26)

-For me to share deep heart feelings and thoughts, even personal insights in the word of God, with someone I have to have a solid trust in them.
+For me to share deep heart feelings and thoughts, even personal insights in the word of God with someone, I have to have a solid trust in them.
 I trust their love for me, their heart to protect me; and that they will respect and value what I share.
 Jesus is this friend to me (us), he trusts me (us) with His knowledge, secret truths and mysteries.

 In Matthew 20, Jesus tells the parable of the kingdom of heaven being like the owner of a vineyard who hired workers for his vineyard.
 All the workers received the same wage, no matter what time of day they worked.